-- The GCR D.BlockAck scheme is best suited for scenarios in which the number of receivers is small $(2 \le N{rx} \le 7)$ .
-This is due to the fact that this scheme is able to guarantee the required reliability through the use of acknowledgments and at the same time it is not too aggressive and thus leaves sufficient channel time for unicast traffic. - The GCR I.BlockAck scheme provides the best performance in the following cases (i) when $N_u$ is large $(N_u \geq 30)$ , as in this region the GCR UR fails to provide the required $\eta{\min}$ ; and (ii) when $N_u$ is small and $N{rx}$ is moderate, as in this case the large values of $S_m$ compensate the relatively low values of $S_u$ . - Finally, the GCR UR scheme provides the best performance for scenarios with a large number of unicast stations $(N_u > 8)$ or a large number of receivers $(N{rx} > 22)$ .
-The reason for this performance is that, in these scenarios, with GCR I.BlockAck the performance of unicast traffic (i.e., the one not being prioritized) is worse than the performance of multicast traffic with GCR UR.
-With our definition of utility (the minimum of weighted throughputs), the latter results the winner of the selection algorithm.
+- The GCR D.BlockAck scheme is best suited for scenarios in which the number of receivers is small $(2 \le N{\rm rx} \le 7)$.
+This is due to the fact that this scheme is able to guarantee the required reliability through the use of acknowledgments, and at the same time, it is not too aggressive and thus leaves sufficient channel time for unicast traffic. - The GCR I.BlockAck scheme provides the best performance in the following cases: 1) when N_u is large ($N_u \ge$ 30), as in this region, the GCR UR fails to provide the required η{\min} ; and 2) when N_u is small and N{rx} is moderate, as in this case, the large values of S_m compensate the relatively low values of S_u . - Finally, the GCR UR scheme provides the best performance for scenarios with a large number of unicast STAs $(N_u > 8)$ or a large number of receivers $(N{\rm rx} > 22)$.
+The reason for this performance is that, in these scenarios, with GCR I.BlockAck, the performance of unicast traffic (i.e., the one not being prioritized) is worse than the performance of multicast traffic with GCR UR.
+With our definition of utility (the minimum of weighted throughputs), the latter results as the winner of the selection algorithm.

-Based on the above, we conclude that there is no "absolutely best" multicast mechanism to deliver video in 802.11 WLANs, as their performance highly varies with the network conditions.
-Indeed, for half of the considered cases the difference in terms of utility between the best two schemes is above 25%.
-As a consequence, a selection mechanism like the one proposed in this paper is required in order to select, for some given network conditions, the best performing scheme.
+Thus, we conclude that there is no "absolutely best" multicast mechanism to deliver video in 802.11 WLANs as their performance highly varies with the network conditions.
+Indeed, for half of the considered cases, the difference in terms of utility between the best two schemes is above 25%.
+As a consequence, a selection mechanism such as the one proposed in this paper is required to select, for some given network conditions, the best performing scheme.

-It is worthwhile noting that, even though the results presented in this section are very illustrative of the trade-offs involved by the different schemes and their qualitative behavior, the quantitative results obtained are specific to the considered set of network conditions, and would be different under different conditions.
+It is worthwhile noting that, although the results presented here are very illustrative of the tradeoffs involved by the different schemes and their qualitative behavior, the quantitative results obtained are specific to the considered set of network conditions and would be different under different conditions.
 Therefore, Fig. 14 should not be understood as a guide for choosing the best scheme; instead, the algorithm of Section IV should be run, for the specific current conditions, every time a scheme has to be selected.

 VI.
-CONCLUSIONS
+CONCLUSION